opleary/PHP2650Project/index.md

 analyze time to event right-censored survival data.

-Random survival forests use splitting criterion based on survival time and censoring status.
+Random survival forests use splitting criterion based on survival time and censoring status[11].
 Survival trees are binary trees which recursively split tree nodes so that the dissimilarity between child nodes is maximized.
 Eventually the dissimilar cases are separated and each node becomes more homogeneous.
 The predictive outcome is defined as the total number of deaths, which is derived from the ensemble cumulative hazard function (CHF).

 The algorithm: